cissagatto/BellPartitionsMultiLabel/README.md

 The *Id* of the dataset is a mandatory parameter in the command line to run all code.
 The fields are used in a lot of internal functions.
 Please, make sure that this information is available before running the code. *xn* and *yn* correspond to a dimension of the quadrangular map for kohonen, and *gridn* is (xn * yn).
 Example: xn = 4, yn = 4, gridn = 16.

+*Please, make sure all the dependencies are installed (verify libraries.R).
+This code does not provide any installation of the packages.*

 ## Folder Structure